bravesoftdz/rub/README.md

 on the security of the key to cryptanalysis.
 For variety the ElGamal encryption method over a cyclic modulo group is also included.
 There is little need for the multi-precision library to extend beyond 4096 bits.
 (1 disk sector)

-The production aim was a single binary file whi9ch is used from the command line.
+The production aim was a single binary file which is used from the command line.
 There are no plans to extend this project beyond this design goal.
 I may do other projects based on this one, but they maybe paid for software.
 This is a project about a usable command line binary.
 Something perhaps to be improved by a script wrapper, which would never be in this project.
 The secret key for encryption is *my.secret*, while the public key is called *my.rub*, and they are both by default in the *~/.rub* directory.
 To be honest I don't give a flying about Windoze, so won't be giving a flying about this Unix biased implementation.

+Pascal (structure) -> Java (security) -> C (speedsifics) -> ASM (ISA)

+But are we there yet?